richardmleggett/MARTi/docs/source/engineproblems.rst

    Message is BLAST Database error: No alias or index file found for nucleotide database [/mnt/shared/projects/LocationSampling/240615_rerun/3_marti/blast_nt_ln/nt] in search path [/mnt/shared/projects/LocationSampling/240615_rerun/3_marti::]
    Please check results carefully.

+Messages like these come straight from BLAST and problems can be diagnosed without reference to MARTi.
+In the example above, there are missing BLAST files in the specified database path.

 Java heap problems
 ------------------